 Eligibility: Students must 1. be an undergraduate or graduate student actively working with a faculty member with at least a 50%-time appointment in the Department of Integrative Biology, and 2. be studying wild bird life.
 Consideration will be given to need, extracurricular activities, and academic standing of student.
 Students graduating in spring or summer 2019 are not eligible.

 Application process: Applicants should submit a brief personal statement regarding their suitability for the scholarship, a resume, and a copy of their UW-Madison student record (unofficial transcript) by April 1.
 Applications should be emailed to firstname.lastname@example.org as a single PDF file.
-Award decisions will be made by May.
+Award decisions will be made by late April.